dankuck/dankuck.github.io/_posts/2021-02-27-trumans-map-4-inferential-distances.md

 <p align="center">***</p>

-During the weeks of pursuing the Ferrarri Killer, all I could think about was returning to normalcy.
+During the weeks of pursuing the Ferrari Killer, all I could think about was returning to normalcy.

 Normalcy was Seahaven Island Community College, the only higher education option I ever had.